-Every one of us has a story . . . mine changed when the Father leaned down to mend His broken child in 1975.
-Rescued out of a desperate time as a young wife with three small children, one fine day my Woodstock lifestyle turned into a dramatic conversion – who says God can’t use the strangest situations to draw us to Himself?
+Every one of us has a story and mine took a holy turn when the Father leaned down to mend a broken child.
+Rescued during a desperate time as a young wife and mother with three small children – it happened on one divine (unexpected) day when my Woodstock lifestyle turned into a dramatic conversion.
+God totally works in strange ways.

-I love to journal, and have wildly recorded my journey for decades.
-It causes me to remember.
-My therapy is surfing through past writings to find a word of hope from yesterday to face my today.
-By breaking up the earth of life, I’m able to cultivate the victory moments from personal accounts of an ordinary family who met an extraordinary God.
+My love for journaling has wildly recorded my journey.
+And so, I remember.
+Surfing through past writings to find a word of hope from yesterday is therapy for today.
+Dwelling on His faithfulness in the personal accounts of an ordinary family who met an extraordinary God has brought victory.

-There have been countless times when I have faced a situation you may be facing now.
-Maybe you also have experienced the pain of betrayal, divorce, prodigals, critical illness, financial hardship and __________.
+There have been countless times when I’ve faced a situation you may be facing now.
+You may have also experienced the pain of betrayal, divorce, prodigals, critical illness, financial hardship and the devastation of loss.

 So may we discover the jewels in the rubble together as we believe to see . . .